Floorp-Projects/Floorp/intl/docs/locale.rst

      These fields can be used to carry additional information about a locale.
      Mozilla currently has partial support for them in the JS implementation and plans to extend support to all APIs.
- - extkeys and grandfathered tags
-     Mozilla does not support these yet.
+ - extkeys and "grandfathered" tags (unfortunate language, but part of the spec) Mozilla does not support these yet.